-Youth and Friends Kayak the Lower Salmon River
+Youth and Friends kayak the lower Salmon River.

 Chris Golec, a Friend for 11 years, joined the rafting crew for the first time.
 Upon their return, Chris immediately began reflecting on this life-changing adventure.
 He constructed a cairn and wrote the following story in order to never forget the amazing experience.

 The bottom rock represents day one on the water.
 It covers the wide array of feelings we all had as we figured out how to navigate the waters individually and as a group.
 The second rock represents day two on the water.
-While there was still nervous energy for some, overall the group had a great day.
+While there was still nervous energy for some, overall, the group had a great day.

 The rest of day three was full of exciting rapids and a sense of determination from everyone to stay in their kayaks for the remaining rapids.
-Youth who had gone on this trip before were anxious and determined to dominate rapids that they did not make it through on previous trips.
+Youth who had gone on this trip before was anxious and determined to dominate rapids that they did not make it through on previous trips.
 They were all successful in conquering the rapids and were beaming with pride by the end.
 The joy and excitement from the day carried over to our camp spot.
-Once we were out of the boats we all played in the water.
-Even after our longest day on the water, we had energy to burn.
+Once we were out of the boats, we all played in the water.
+Even after our longest day on the water, we had the energy to burn.

-Every evening we circled up and LEAP’s program director, Valerie, led us through a meeting to process the day.
-We covered everything from achievements, headlines of the day, concerns, and highs/lows of the day.
+Every evening we circled up, and LEAP’s program director, Valerie, led us through a meeting to process the day.
+We covered everything from achievements, headlines of the day, concerns and highs/lows of the day.
 We also worked in small groups to come up with three or more positive traits/characteristics about ourselves.
 We then used those traits and created “I am…” statements to share with the group.
-For example, one youth’s statement was “I am a man who is adventurous, caring and determined.”
+For example, one youth’s statement was, “I am a man who is adventurous, caring and determined.”
 We also set a personal goal to achieve within the first week back from the trip.
 One youth’s goal is to finish the work he needs to do so that he can enroll in an honors language arts class this year.